gsoft-inc/sg-orbit/README.md

 Since the website is not handled by the monorepo tooling, the *website* directory will also contain a *node_modules* directory and a *yarn.lock* file.

-**Website dependencies linking**
+#### Website dependencies linking

-How come the website can use non-published packages of the monorepo?
+How come the website can use unpublished versions of the monorepo packages?

 To make this work, a [custom script](https://github.com/gsoft-inc/sg-brand/blob/master/website/scripts/setup-website-yarn-links.js) has been developed to automatically create symlinks between the website and the packages of the monorepo.